By: Meghan Randig, M.A., CCC-SLP

 - Pretends to be someone or something else

-- Takes reciprocal turns during a game
+- Takes turns during a game

 It is important to remember that every child develops at their own rate.
-If your three-year-old has not mastered everything on this list, do not worry.
+If your four-year-old has not mastered everything on this list, do not worry.
 If you do have concerns with your child’s language development, consider a consultation, screening, or evaluation with a speech-language pathologist to get your questions answered.

 Enrichment Therapy & Learning Center provides individualized speech and language support in the Iowa City, IA area and Des Moines, IA area.
 At Enrichment Therapy & Learning Center, our passion is to help kids achieve effective communication skills and gain academic success.
 Contact us for more information on how we can help your child succeed.